carolahp/PBManager/README.md

 ## Quick Start

 First load the Pharo Bootstrap as a prerequisite.
-This baseline installs also Espell and the VM Maker lir
+This baseline installs also Espell and the VM Maker libs

 ```Smalltalk
 [ Metacello new